 Review Your Decision

-Once you've decided on a major, you might take some time to mull it over before you actually declare.
+Once you've decided on a major, take some time to mull it over before you actually declare.
 Does it feel like the right way to focus your bachelor's degree?
 Does it set you on a path to the kind of future you've imagined for yourself?